emaphp/astor-dashboard/README.md

 ```

 <br>
 Sass files are located in the *dist/sass/* folder.
-The file *dashboard-build.scss* builds the dashboard while *datatables-build.scss* builds the Datatables styles.
+The project uses its own files for building Select2, bootstrap-datetimepicker and DataTables.
 Configuration values are located in *dist/sass/dashboard/_variables.scss*.

 <br>
 ###License